-FIA 245 - History of Art I 3

-Art from pre-history to medieval times.
+FIA 245 - History of Art I 3 Art from pre-history to medieval times.
 Placement and continuous development of style, purpose and iconography of major art objects and monuments.

-FIA 246 - History of Art II

-Proto-Renaissance to the present.
+FIA 246 - History of Art II 3 Proto-Renaissance to the present.
 Placement and continuous development of style, purpose and iconography of major art objects and monuments.

-FIA 251S - General Drawing II 3

-Emphasis on interpretive relationship between the student and his/her work.
+FIA 251S - General Drawing II 3 Emphasis on interpretive relationship between the student and his/her work.
 Encourages student to explore subject matter from a conceptual point of view, experimenting with a variety of materials and techniques.
 Studio course.
-Prerequisite: Fine Arts 151 through various formats/media.
+Prerequisite: Fine Arts 151

+FIA 300 - Topics in Studio Art 3 Exploring personal visual language through various formats/media.
 May be repeated for credit, provided topics are not the same.

-FIA 300 - Topics in Studio Art 3 Exploring personal visual language visual arts.
+FIA 344S - Creative Expression 3 Examination and use of common images/ symbols/devices used in the visual arts.
 Projects emphasize exploring, using, and making personal images and symbols.

-FIA 344S - Creative Expression 3 Examination and use of common images/ symbols/devices used in the

-FIA 351S - Advanced Drawing 3

-Refinement of drawing skills to include still life, landscape, cityscape, and the objects that occupy these spaces.
+FIA 351S - Advanced Drawing 3 Refinement of drawing skills to include still life, landscape, cityscape, and the objects that occupy these spaces.
 Methods to develop fantasy, narrative, and traditional finished drawings.
 Permission of instructor.

-FIA 400 - Studies in Art History

-Intensive study in a single period, school, or aesthetic.
+FIA 400 - Studies in Art History 3 Intensive study in a single period, school, or aesthetic.
 Topics will vary from term to term.
 May be repeated for credit, provided topics are not the same.
 Permission of instructor.
+FIA 490 - Independent Study 1-3 Exploration of a problem, or problems, in depth.
+Individual independent study upon a plan submitted by the students.
+Admission by consent of supervising discipline and the academic school.